richpeck/exception_handler/README.md

    `500` errors are server faults; trying to get the server to call more data will simply not work.
 It causes an exception loop, leading to catastrophic failure.

+# Routes

+If you are using any custom routes in `application` layout, you need to prepend `main_app` to them: